-For additional information, charts and tables, see Heart Disease & Stroke Statistics - 2021 Update
+For additional information, charts and tables, see Heart Disease & Stroke Statistics - 2022 Update

-Additional charts may be downloaded directly from the online publication or www.heart.org/statistics
+Additional charts may be downloaded directly from the online publication or www.heart.org/statistics.

-Many statistics in this Fact Sheet come from unpublished tabulations compiled for this document and can be cited using the document citation listed below.
+Many statistics in this At-a-Glance document come from unpublished tabulations compiled for this document and can be cited using the document citation listed below.
 The data sources used for the tabulations are listed in the full document.
 Additionally, some statistics come from published studies.
-If you are citing any of the statistics in this factsheet, please review the full Heart Disease and Stroke Statistics document to determine data sources and original citations.
+If you are citing any of the statistics in this At-a-Glance document, please review the full Heart Disease and Stroke Statistics document to determine data sources and original citations.